073krishna2001/Calculator_for_InternPe/README.md

 To use the calculator locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/073krishna2001/Calculator_for_InternPe.git`
+1. Clone the repository: `git clone https://github.com/073krishna2001/Theme_Calculator.git`
-2. Navigate to the project directory: `cd Calculator_for_InternPe`
+2. Navigate to the project directory: `cd Theme_Calculator`
 3. Open the `index.html` file in your preferred web browser.